Arthur Dorman

-Sir Arthur John Dorman, 1st Baronet, (8 August 1848 – 12 February 1931) was a British industrialist.
+Sir Arthur John Dorman, 1st Baronet, (8 August 1848 – 12 February 1931) was an English industrialist.

 Early life

 Dorman was born on 8 August 1848, at Ashford, Kent, eldest son of Charles Dorman (1809–1885), of Ashford and Maidstone, a currier in the leather trade, and Emma (died 1914), daughter of Richard Wilson Page.
 He was educated at Christ's Hospital, then situated in Newgate, London.

 Career

 He was sent, at the age of 22, by his family to work at a Stockton-on-Tees ironworks, where a relative was a partner.
 Dorman started as a puddler and rapidly progressed in his career.
 In 1875, he went into partnership with Albert de Lande Long to acquire the West Marsh Ironworks in Middlesbrough.
 During the 1880s, they exploited the new steelmaking technologies being introduced at that time, including the use of Open hearth furnaces.
 Together they built a large industrial concern, Dorman Long, which, by 1914, employed 20,000 people and during the World War I was a major supplier of shells.

 He stood for Parliament, only once, as the Conservative candidate for Cleveland, in 1892.
 He lost the election gaining 4.2% less than his rival, Henry Fell Pease.
-It was a seat which leaned on all other occasions of that era very strongly to Pease's Liberal party - with strong support to members of the prominent, equally industrialist, Pease family.

 Dorman was appointed a Knight Commander of the Order of the British Empire (KBE) in 1918 and created a baronet of Nunthorpe in the County of York on 21 July 1923.